MCH2071 : Sex, Sexuality and Desire

 The essay will allow students to research and write about a specific area of sex, sexuality and desire.
 It is anticipated that this work will offer a detailed analysis and understanding of a variety of approaches in this area.
 Students will be expected to choose an essay title that corresponds to items of the syllabus.

-The written exam is designed to encourage group discussion.
+The problem solving exercise is designed to encourage group discussion.
 The nature of the task facilitates development of students' knowledge and understanding of global sexual issues.